brian-vu/Containerize/README.md

 *  Getting started with k8s, minikube and kubectl.

+*  Kubernetes architecture overview.

+*  How to packed your Spring app onto Docker image.

 *  Play ground with deploy Spring app and backed Couchbase servers stack on k8s.

 ```sh